 7 – Kose Medicated Sekkisei

 I heard very good things about the Kose serum, a best seller in Japan.
-With summer around the corner, I thought I could do with a light serum/moisturiser which is supposed to make me look flawless.
+With summer around the corner, I thought I could do with a light serum/moisturiser.
+It is supposed to make me look flawless so that’s good.

 8 – Lip stains